UM-Myeloma-Genomics/GCP_MM/guide/README.md

   <img width="720" height="300" src="./figs/ex1_3.png">
 </p>

-### High & Low Risk profile predictions
+### Low & High risk profile predictions
-**Below we summarize two examples: one for a low and another for a high risk patient**
+**Below we summarize two examples: one for a low and another for a high risk patient.**

 <table><tr>
 <td>